archi-contribs/database-plugin/v2/README.md

 * download the **sqljdbc_auth.dll** file to the Archi **JRE\bin** folder if you plan to use MSQ SQL integrated security mode (i.e. Windows authentication)
 * start (or restart) Archi and the *import from database*, *export to database* menu entries and the *Database plugin* preferences page should be visible ...

-plugin updates are done using the "check for update" button in Archi's preferences pages.
+The following updates can then be done using the "check for update" button in the preferences page.

 ## Key Differences from v1 :
 * Added log4j support